yorik1984/newpaper.nvim/README.md

 ### 💻 Commands

+All commands are aliases for `vim.cmd.colorscheme("newpaper")` with the optional `vim.o.background` setting

 | Command          | Description                                    |
 | ---------------- | ---------------------------------------------- |
 | `:NewpaperLight` | Use colorscheme and change style to light mode |